Fractured Magic: Chapter Eight

 “No one who’s known you even five minutes could doubt that, Eresh,” Evelyne said.

-“I’ll choose to take that as a compliment, Evelyne,” said Eresh.
-The pair’s informal use of given names didn’t escape Leandros.
-“I have paperwork for you both.
-The others might come to get theirs as well, but I don’t expect they’ll stay long.
+“I have paperwork for you both,” Eresh said.
+“The others might come to get theirs as well, but I don’t expect they’ll stay long.
 I mostly thought we three should talk.”

-“Our other teammates, of course!
+“Our other teammates, of course.
 Unity’s already got half the team filled.
 Fast, aren’t they?”

-“Suit yourself.
-Aren’t they comfortable?”
-Eresh asked, missing the awkward way Leandros had to fold his long legs around the table in order to fit.
-“I once had the privilege of being admitted to the Oracle of Damael’s drawing room, and it was full of cushions just like these.
+Eresh waved down a maid passing by the doorway while Leandros claimed one of the cushions.
+He had to awkwardly fold his long legs around the table to fit.
+“Mary, if anyone comes to the door, will you show them in?
+These are comfortable, aren’t they, Your Highness?
+I once had the privilege of being admitted to the Oracle of Damael’s drawing room, and it was full of cushions just like these.
 I told myself I’d have nothing else, from then on.”

 Leandros frowned at that, the expression stopping Eresh just as he drew in a breath to continue.
-“That many?” he asked.
-“Fifty percent of the team being designated security seems excessive for a diplomatic mission.”
+“So many?”
+Leandros asked.
+“This is a diplomatic mission—investigative only.
+Fifty percent of the team being designated security seems excessive.”

 “You’re a very important person, Prince Nochdvor,” Eresh said.
 “Your safety on this mission is Unity’s top priority.”

-“That, I don’t doubt,” Leandros said, looking up at the woman in question.
+“That, I don’t doubt,” Leandros said, eyeing the woman in question.
 She met his gaze evenly, almost in challenge.
-Two things were clear: that Unity had selected Evelyne and her team for a reason, and that they were hiding that reason from Leandros.
+Two things were becoming clear to Leandros: that Unity had suggested this investigative mission for a reason, and that that reason involved Evelyne Corscia.
 He asked, “How long have you been doing this sort of thing, Ms. Corscia?”

 “Are swords your weapon of choice?” he asked.